First, are you a pasta LOVER? Yeah, me too.

 “The customer of the wheat breeder is the farmer.
 The farmer wants more yield.
 The variety that gives him more yield is the one he will buy.
 Recognizing this; private industry and land grant universities made it a business to develop more high yielding wheat varieties.
 Scientists, then, began using X-rays, gamma rays and chemicals to induce random genetic mutations in wheat.
 Between the late 1940’s and the year 2000 there are 34,000 hybrid varieties of wheat.”
 (Source)

-Those who are gluten-sensitive may even be able to introduce Vita Spelt pasta into their diet:
+Those who are gluten-sensitive may even be able to introduce spelt pasta into their diet:

 “Over time, we’ve hybridized common wheat – often to increase its gluten content to make it more appealing.
 Through that process – and other modern processing activities – we’ve introduced new nutrients into the grain.
 It’s how those nutrients interact with each other and the gluten that could be causing problems – not the gluten itself.”